Garmin Edge 1040 Review: It’s on Another Level! But…

 I also tested the ability to control the display when wet.
 Again, it reacts pretty well, but not always 100%.
 I recommend wiping the water off once it accumulates.

 The problem with full-finger gloves is that they have to be snug enough so you can press the area you want to press.
-For this reason, I prefer button-based bike computers.
+For this reason, I prefer button-based bike computers or computers like the Edge 840, Sigma ROX 12.1 EVO, or Karoo 2, which combine touchscreen with control buttons.

 Maps & Navigation